 - Document templates for LTO election and bylaws

 - Generic notices of rights, denial, loss, or reduction of benefits or services

-- Hearing notices
+- · Hearing notices

 - Discrimination complaints

-- Resident Grievance Procedure
+- · Resident Grievance Procedure

-- Transfer Guide
+- · Transfer Guide

 - Policy updates (Civil Rights Brochure, Notice of Occupancy Rights under the Violence Against Women Act, Smoke Free Policy)

 - Redevelopment updates to residents

-Between October 1, 2018 to September 30, 2019, BHA translated over 344 pages of Vital Documents from English to Spanish and/or Chinese.
-Cumulatively, over 3126 pages of English documents have been translated into multiple languages since the inception of the Language Access Program in 2010.
+Between October 1, 2019 to September 30, 2020, BHA translated over 293 Vital Documents from English to Spanish and/or Chinese, with a total of 335 pages translated in Spanish, Chinese, and additional languages such as Arabic, Cape Verdean, Haitian Creole, Polish, Portuguese, Russian, Somali, Urdu, and Vietnamese.
+Cumulatively, over 3419 pages of English documents have been translated into multiple languages since the inception of the Language Access Program in 2010.
+Many documents with important information for applicants and residents relating to COVID-19 are available on our website.